-He got up because after years of torment he knew all too well that sleep would elude him for the rest of the night.
-He entered his small kitchen, trying to find something to drink against a pounding headache that was making him almost weep.
+He got up because, after years of torment, he knew all too well that sleep would elude him for the rest of the night.
+He entered his small kitchen, trying to find something to drink against a pounding headache that made him almost weep.
 Exhausted from the realistic dream, he poured water into a glass and sat down at the table.
 Letting out a deep sigh, he covered his face with his hands.
 This was happening almost every night now.

-The first years on Tatooine he had been able to sleep three out of four nights; now he felt relieved if he slept more than one night a week.
+The first years on Tatooine, he had been able to sleep three out of four nights; now, he felt relieved if he slept more than one night a week.
 Every night it came.
-He had tried to fight the emotional turbulence it brought, but no amount of meditation was able to calm him.
+He had tried to fight the emotional turbulence it brought, but no amount of meditation helped calm him.
 He would try to reach into the Force to help him, but it seemed reluctant to yield any answers to his dilemma.
 The guilt over what had happened years ago was making him sick to his stomach.
 As a Jedi, he knew he had to get over these feelings; he was even almost able to hear his former Master telling him not to dwell on the past.

 "Yes, Master, I know that!" he said wryly, surprised that his voice sounded so hoarse even after his drink.
 "But how?
 Meditation won't help, and there is no one here to help me get through this, as you seem to have decided to stay away from me."

 "Be careful, Padawan.
 You could have hit me with this."
-The voice sounded slightly amused, and Obi-Wan almost jumped out of his skin at seeing the blue-shimmering form of his former Master standing there, his lips tugging in the hint of a smile.
+The voice sounded slightly amused.
+Obi-Wan almost jumped out of his skin when seeing the blue-shimmering form of Qui-Gon Jinn standing there, his lips tugging in the hint of a smile.

 "How?"
 Obi-Wan whispered, awe evident in his voice.
 He hadn't even tried to reach him this time.
 How was it possible that he was suddenly standing there?

-"The time was right, Obi-Wan," Qui-Gon simply replied and took a seat opposite the younger man.
+"The time was right, Obi-Wan," his former Master simply replied and took a seat opposite the younger man.
 He looked just like the man who had died on Naboo except for the blue shimmering around him that indicated that he wasn't alive.

 "And you decided that?"
 Obi-Wan asked, fighting the sarcasm in his tone but failing.
 How was he supposed to react?
 After years of torment, Qui-Gon just showed up, sitting there, smiling?